SaiSujithReddy/TextSimilarity/README.md

 # Text Similarity

 ## Objective
-<p> This project classifies conversational phrases into different categories based on the content.
-The network is trained on customer support conversations.
-Only agent's conversation is used for this purpose.
-The different categories of the conversation indicate the information the agent is providing/gathering.
-By predicting the classification category,the agent can be provided by more targeted documentation to help the customer.
+<p> This project finds similar sentences for an agent's conversation.
+The dataset used for this purpose is chat conversations of multiple companies' customer support.
+By finding similar conversations, we intend to give better guidance and support to the agent, thereby improving customer's experience.
 This tool can be used to both help/support the agent as well as measure their performance.</p>

 ## Data
 <p> Below is a snapshot of the chat conversation data: </p>